Bracelets with XinYi Jade Beads media thumbnails

 The beads in detail

-XinYi jade belongs to the serpentine mineral group, a family of magnesium phyllosilicates that includes the antigorite, lizardite, and chrysotile varieties.
-The characteristic deep green to grayish-green color of this variety comes from traces of iron and chromium incorporated into the magnesium lattice during crystallization.
-Unlike jadeitite jade (pyroxene) or nephrite jade (actinolite), serpentine has lower hardness and a softer feel, with the typical waxy luster of hydrated phyllosilicates.
+XinYi jade belongs to the mineralogical group of serpentine, a family of magnesium phyllosilicates that includes antigorite, lizardite, and chrysotile varieties.
+The characteristic deep green to grayish-green color of this variety comes from trace amounts of iron and chromium incorporated into the magnesium lattice during crystallization.

-Each bead shows subtle color variations — from dark moss green to lighter mint green — with white or gray veins running irregularly across the surface.
-This natural variation is the mineral's signature: no two beads exactly reproduce the pattern of the next.
-In direct natural light, the entire bracelet creates an organic green gradient effect that varies with the viewing angle.
+Each bead shows subtle variations in color — from dark moss green to lighter mint green — with white or grey veins running irregularly across the surface.
+This natural variation is the mineral's signature: no two beads exactly replicate the pattern of the next.
+In direct natural light, the bracelet as a whole creates an organic green gradient effect that varies with the viewing angle.

-Serpentine primarily originates through serpentinization: hot water circulates through ultramafic rocks (peridotite, dunite) and transforms olivine and pyroxene minerals into hydrated phyllosilicates of the serpentine group.
-This process occurs in oceanic subduction zones and deep continental crust.
-The Guangdong, China, deposits are associated with Mesozoic ophiolite belts.
-The intense green color develops when ferrous iron (Fe²⁺) partially replaces magnesium in the crystal lattice.
+Serpentine originates primarily through serpentinization: hot water circulates through ultramafic rocks (peridotite, dunite) and transforms olivine and pyroxene minerals into hydrated phyllosilicates of the serpentine group.
+This process occurs in oceanic subduction zones and in the deep continental crust.
+The deposits in Guangdong, China, are associated with Mesozoic ophiolite belts.

 Jade in lapidary tradition

 Jade has held a central place in Chinese culture for over five thousand years.
-The Han Dynasty (206 BCE–220 CE) used jade in funeral ceremonies and buried nobles with suits made of jade pieces sewn with gold thread.
+The Han dynasty (206 BCE–220 CE) used jade in funerary ceremonies and buried nobles in suits made of jade pieces sewn with gold thread.
 In the traditional Chinese hierarchical scale, jade was associated with the five Confucian virtues: benevolence, righteousness, propriety, courage, and purity.
-Green serpentine — marketed in modern lapidary markets as "new jade" — continues this tradition in more accessible formats.

 In crystal tradition, green jade is associated with emotional serenity, openness of heart, and prosperity — qualities that in Chinese culture were considered inherent to the stone.
 This is shared as a cultural reference, not as medical advice.